nickloman/arcade-of-memories/instructions.md

 Released in 1987, we got one around 1988 and I know you remember a few of these.

-### Secret of Monkey Island 2
+### Monkey Island 2: LeChuck's Revenge

-One of the great adventure games although all the Ron Gilbert/Tim Schafer games are available.
-Playable with the in built trackball, this has aged well and works perfectly.
-Use the escape key to access the load save menu.
+One of the great adventure games although most of the SCUMM engine Ron Gilbert/Tim Schafer games are available too if you have a penchant.

+Playable with the in built trackball, this has aged well - Anya is into it!
+Use the escape key to access the load/save/quit menu.

 ### Pinball Fantasies

 Do you remember this one?
 The circus table featured P U K E lights at the top.

 ### New Zealand Story

 I remember we used to play this a lot.
 Who can forget this loveable little fella?